CanopyTax/kremling/README.md

 ### `<Scoped />`

 A React Component which requires a `css` prop.
 The
-CSS rules defined in that property will be avaible only to children of the rendered `Scoped` Component.
+CSS rules defined in that property will be available only to children of the rendered `Scoped` Component.
 Scoped CSS rules must begin with an `&`.